 Polls show almost one in two Dutch voters opposes the bailout, but mainstream parties are unlikely to join the Euroskeptic Freedom Party in voting to oust the government.

-The Netherlands, Europe’s sixth largest economy, should contribute €5 billion to the latest rescue effort which comes on top of €240 billion in support provided by European countries and the International Monetary Fund since 2010.
+As Europe’s sixth largest economy, the Netherlands is expected to contribute €5 billion to the latest rescue effort, which comes on top of €240 billion in support provided by the European Union and the International Monetary Fund since 2010.

-The liberals previously expressed doubts but Mark Harbers, the party’s financial spokesman, explained on Tuesday that they feared the Netherlands would be isolated in Europe if it voted against.
-“It’s Greece that should be isolated,” he told reporters.
+The liberals previously expressed doubts, but Mark Harbers, the party’s financial spokesman, explained that they feared the Netherlands would be isolated in Europe if it voted against the bailout.